Laopeng2019/Dyson_Sphere_Program/Readme_en.md

 In general, it is to provide digital calculations for intensive production.

-The programming language is Python, and the pandas framework is used to read the production formula data and configuration (including speed and input).
+The programming language is `Python`, and the `pandas` framework is used to read the production formula data and configuration (including speed and input).

 This program uses a recursive structure.